theabhirath/transclust/README.md

 > [!WARNING]
 > This project is still in the early stages of development.
 For more information on planned features, see the design documentation in the `design_docs` directory.

+> [!NOTE]
+> This package was developed as part of the BIOINF 576 – Tool Development for Bioinformatics course at the University of Michigan.